Kingswinford: Education

-Bromley Hills, The Brier School and secondary school, The Crestwood School, sit together on a site located on Bromley Lane, Kingswinford.
-They are part of a project that involves a standard Primary School and a Special Educational Needs (SEN) school, and a secondary school, which work closely with each other.
-The area known as Campus 21 has benefitted from investment including the building of The Brier School (SEN 5–19) and a new sports hall.
+Bromley Hills, the Brier School and secondary school, the Crestwood School, sit together on a site located on Bromley Lane, Kingswinford.
+They are part of a project that involves a standard primary school and a special educational needs (SEN) school, and a secondary school, which work closely with each other.
+The area known as Campus 21 has benefitted from investment including the building of the Brier School (SEN 5–19) and a new sports hall.

-Secondary schools

 The area has three major secondary schools: